kgnamba/tech-tweets/README.md

 ### twitter.js
 Javascript functions for the twitter interface page.
-* Creates tweets and hold tweets
+* Creates tweets, delete tweets, and hold tweets
+    * NOTE: deleteTweets works by passing tweet index in array.
+Deletes tweets WITHOUT removing null el from array
 * Functions to post thread to twitter
 * Creates textboxes for tweets